As a Credit Karma member, I frequently check in to see how my credit is doing and make sure there’s nothing suspicious going on there.

 What Is Considered a Good Credit Score?

 According to the Fair, Isaac and Company (FICO), the creator of the three-digit score used to rate your borrowing risk, the higher the number, the better your credit score.
 The FICO score ranges from 300-850.
-A good credit score is typically in the range of 720-740 and above.
+MyFICO.com says a “good” credit score is in the 670-739 score range.

 Your credit score is made up of five different factors that all impact your score in a different way.